PlaycademyPlaycademy

 client.timeback

 Track learning activities with automatic XP calculation.
-Access user context for content gating.
+Access user context, XP, and mastery progress for content gating.

 user